OpenStickCommunity/Hardware/RP2040 Advanced Breakout Board/README.md

 Once these two files have been uploaded you can press the `Process BOM & CPL` button.

 9 - You will now see a list of components that will be used to assemble the boards.
 If there are no issues here you can click on the `NEXT` button.
 - You can also use this page to omit parts from the assembly.
-This can primarily be used to not include specific headers or the screw terminals.
 Please only do this if you understand what you are doing as omiting main parts of the design will lead to non-functioning boards.
 We are not responsible for any boards that are non-functioning.
 - We have spent extensive time to ensure that the parts chosen will work for this board.
-If there are any parts that are out of stock or you get warnings about anything we recommend you not proceed unless you understand how to find replacement parts.
+If you get warnings about anything, we recommend you not proceed unless you understand how to find replacement parts.
 If you are unsure, please feel free to join the Discord and ask us.
-It is not uncommon for JLC PCB to have part shortages.
-Most of the parts listed here come back in stock in a few days.
-If that is the case, you may need to wait to place your order until all needed parts are in stock.

 10 - There will now be a render of the board with parts on the Component Placements page.
 Check this page to make sure that all parts are in the correct spots and orientation.
 We have ordered based on these files before and they are known to be correct.
 If everything looks well press the `NEXT` button.
-- Please note that we are not responsible for faulty boards made by JLC PCB or any other manufacturer.
+-* Please note that we are not responsible for faulty boards made by JLC PCB or any other manufacturer.*

 11 - The quote & order page will give you a breakdown of the costs associated with the boards and assembly parts based on the quantity you have chosen.
 This does not include shipping, which will be calculated at a later step.
-- For Product Description I typically choose `Other` and type in `Controller board`.
+-* For Product Description I typically choose `Other` and type in `Controller board`.*

 If all looks well here you can click on the `SAVE TO CART` button.